 February 7th, 2011

 The winner – Graffiti Markup Language – enables the capture of graffiti motion data and turns it into something that can be shared and manipulated indefinitely.
-One can imagine not only great and exciting graffiti art but all kinds of motion expression.
-Just like the web itself potential of GML is totally open ended.
-Like LEGO, anyone can built whatever they want with it.
+One can imagine not only great and exciting graffiti art but all kinds of emotional expression.
+Just like the web itself potential of GML is totally open-ended.
+Like LEGO, anyone can build whatever they want with it.
 For Mozilla, GML also has great educational value because it explains open data and standards in a surprising and fresh way to new people.
 We congratulate Evan Roth and the GML community on winning the award.
 Jesse Scott from Graffiti Research Labs in Berlin accepted on behalf on Evan Roth.

 We also want to award a distinction to the other two finalists, Booki and Thimbl.
 Like GML, they represent exciting opportunities for creative expression on the web.